timjogorman/RicherEventDescription/guidelines.md

 As to avoid throwing out otherwise good data, DUPLICATE does have a few hard and fast laws of usage to keep in mind:
 \begin{enumerate
-\item Even if a section or paragraph is repeated several times in a note,
+- Even if a section or paragraph is repeated several times in a note,
 \textbf{the first instance of that section or paragraph which occurs must be fully annotated}.
 DUPLICATE is only used for subsequent repetitions.
-\item DUPLICATE text must stand off from novel text in some way.
+- DUPLICATE text must stand off from novel text in some way.
 An inline quote or repetition does not qualify as DUPLICATE, even if it is a verbatim repetition.
 For example: